Rita Motta

 Rita is professionally fluent in English and Spanish, and conversational in French.
 She offers child, adolescent, parent, family, and adult (individual) counselling in English and Spanish.

-A child therapist and a young girl smilie as they stand with their backs to each other.
+A child counsellor (Rita Motta) and a young girl smilie as they stand with their backs to each other.
+The girl is wearing a t-shirt with a watermelon sequin design.

 In EmPOWERland at Kids Reconnect, your Child Therapist (Feelings Helper!) has your back.